jiayu-mao/ROAR-Fed/README.md

 ## Contact

-For questions regarding the code release, please open an issue in this repository.
+For questions regarding the code release, please contact the first author of the paper.